OpenBudget/BudgetKey/README.md

 ## Where to start?

-- Find an interesting task to start with (_TBD_ on how we manage issues)
+- Find an interesting task to start with
+  - Some of our starter issues are marked with a 'help wanted' label.
+    See here a (list of all these isssues)[https://github.com/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+user%3AOpenBudget+label%3A%22help+wanted%22+label%3Aready+]
+  - You can ping us on Slack (preferrably), on gitter.im (https://gitter.im/OpenBudget) or on Telegram (ask to join)
+  - Consult with Adam, Mushon, Saar or Mary to find the best match for you.
-- Read a little about our [workflow](https://github.com/OpenBudget/BudgetKey/blob/master/documentation/Workflow.md) _coming up!_
+- Read a little about our [workflow](https://github.com/OpenBudget/BudgetKey/blob/master/documentation/Workflow.md)
 - See the HowTos below to understand our development environment.
 - Read the documentation, if you need to dive deep in existing code